TheDragonSkull/Sun-Blinded-Mod/README.md

 ![effect](https://github.com/user-attachments/assets/50d3ba0d-8ccb-4cbd-b4a5-56bd3deea72c)

 ### Sunglasses
-Sunglasses are a wearable and dyeable new item that protect the player’s eyes from sun exposure and its effects, at the cost of a dark screen overlay that simulates the reduced brightness of real-life sunglasses.
+Sunglasses are a wearable and dyeable new item that protect the player’s eyes from sun exposure and its effects, at the cost of a dark screen overlay that simulates the reduced brightness of real-life sunglasses. **[Can be disabled in the config file]**
 - Behavior
   * Can be equipped in the helmet helmet slot or in a Curios slot.
   * When equipped in a Curios slot, the sunglasses can be toggled up or down using a dedicated keybind.
 When toggled up, they behave as if they were not equipped.